 We entered into an Employment Agreement with Mr. Dubinski dated as of August 1, 2014 (the "Dubinski Employment Agreement").
-Pursuant to the Dubinski Employment Agreement, Mr. Dubinski has agreed to serve as our Vice President Finance and Chief Financial Officer.
-The Dubinski Employment Agreement does not have a specific term, but will renew daily such that it remains effective for a twelve (12)-month period at all time, unless we or Mr. Dubinski provides notice of non-renewal.
-Mr. Dubinski's base salary is \$200,000 and he is eligible for an annual target bonus of up to 40% of his base salary.
+Pursuant to the Dubinski Employment Agreement, Mr. Dubinski agreed to serve as our Vice President Finance and Chief Financial Officer.
+The Dubinski Employment Agreement does not have a specific term, but will renew daily such that it remains effective for a 12-month period at all times, unless we or Mr. Dubinski provides notice of non-renewal.
+Mr. Dubinski's base salary is \$200,000 and he is eligible for a discretionary annual target bonus of up to 40% of his base salary.
 Mr. Dubinski is also eligible to receive benefits at the same level as other similarly situated employees of the Company.
-Mr. Dubinski has agreed to certain restrictive covenants, including non-disclosure for three years following termination of employment, non-Interference for two years following termination of employment and non-compete for one year following termination of employment.
+Mr. Dubinski is subject to certain restrictive covenants, including non-disclosure for three years following termination of employment, non-interference for two years following termination of employment and non-competition for one year following termination of employment.

-Upon a change of control of the company, as defined in the Dubinski Employment Agreement, Mr. Dubinski's stock option grant(s) automatically vest and if the employee resigns for Good Reason within 24 months after the Change of Control, he is entitled to (i) annual base salary paid in twelve monthly installments, (ii) annual bonus, an amount equal to his bonus from the prior year and (iii) twelve months of Company-paid COBRA premiums.
+Upon a Change of Control of the Company, as defined in the Dubinski Employment Agreement, Mr. Dubinski's stock options automatically vest.
+If he resigns for Good Reason, as defined in the Dubinski Employment Agreement, within 24 months after the Change of Control, he is entitled to (i) accrued but unpaid annual base salary and accrued but unused vacation, in each case, through the date of resignation, (ii) annual base salary paid in 12 monthly installments, (iii) an amount equal to Mr. Dubinski's bonus from the prior year payable in accordance with the Company's normal payroll practices, and (iv) 12 months of continuing participation in the Company's health insurance and disability plans.

-Upon a termination by the Company without cause or a resignation by Mr. Dubinski for good reason, as defined in the Dubinski Employment Agreement, subject to his timely execution of a release of claims in favor of the Company, Mr. Dubinski will be entitled to the following severance benefits if such termination occurs on or before August 1, 2015: (i) pro rata annual bonus for the year of termination based on actual achievement, (ii) three months of base salary paid in three monthly installments and (iii) three months of Company-paid COBRA premiums.
-Mr. Dubinski will be entitled to the following severance benefits if such termination occurs after August 1, 2015: (i) pro rata annual bonus for the year of termination based on actual achievement (ii) six months of base salary paid in six monthly installments and (iii) six months of Company-paid COBRA premiums.
+Upon a termination by the Company without Cause or a resignation by Mr. Dubinski for Good Reason, as defined in the Dubinski Employment Agreement, subject to his timely execution of a release of claims in favor of the Company, Mr. Dubinski will be entitled to the following severance benefits: (i) pro rata discretionary annual bonus for the year of termination based on actual achievement, (ii) six months of base salary paid in six monthly installments, and (iii) six months of continuing participation in the Company's health insurance and disability Plans.